jameshughes89/cs4XX-EvolutionaryComputation/site/assignments/tsp.rst

 description.

 * A total of **5** points will be awarded for having a working implementation of the GA for TSP
-* A working GA is required before completing any other tasks described within the assignment

     * A total of **5** additional points may be awarded for adding enhancements to the GA
     * Applying a GA to a more complex version of the problem, the *Vehicle Routing Problem*, will award **5** points